garfield-2022/ETL-Extract-bank-and-market-cap-data/README.md

 # ETL-Extract-bank-and-market-cap-data

 This is the project for the course Python Project for Data Engineering offered by IBM on Coursera.org.
-One is required to run the ETL process, extract bank and market cap data from the JSON file bank_market_cap.json, transform the market cap currency using the exchange rate data, and load the transformed data into a seperate CSV.
+One is required to run the ETL process, extract bank and market cap data from the JSON file bank_market_cap.json, transform the market cap currency using the exchange rate data, and load the transformed data into a separate CSV file.

 Datasets ready for download and use:
 1. JSON file bank_market_cap_1.json to extract market cap data,